 Sniping is something that is going to happen.
-There’s no way to stop it.
+There’s no permanent way to stop it.
 In all honesty, it’s a fantastic strategy to help bring in the resource of banked FPs to help out your own guild with.
 Still, there are some common ethics that should accompany this activity, so that you are being a team player regardless.

 First and foremost though, what is sniping?
-Sniping is when you actively seek out GBs that don’t have a lot left to go to a level, and you’re able to swoop in and steal a really good spot for cheap and make a profit.
+In general, sniping is when you actively seek out GBs that don’t have a lot left to go to a level, and you’re able to swoop in and steal a really good spot for cheap and make a profit.
 This is definitely easier for someone who has a Power Arc to do, because of the massive return they’re going to get (so they can spend more and still make a profit), but it is certainly not restricted to them.
 When you have a high enough daily collection, or if you’re lucky enough to win a coveted 100FP relic in Guild Expedition, you too may find yourself able to snipe a sweet spot on a GB of your choice for some juicy rewards.
 In this way you’re able to build up not only FP packs, but medals and BPs too.
 All very good things to have.

 Generally speaking, there is only one DO NOT with sniping, and that’s to not arbitrarily snipe your guild mates!
 This does not count if you are someone with a Power Arc who has been asked by said mate to lock their building at a rate that allows you to profit.
 That’s very different.
-No, this is going through your guild, seeing who is close where, and then sniping a top spot from other guild mates.
+No, this is going through your guild, seeing who is close where, and then sniping (or stealing) a top spot from other guild mates.
 This is a huge issue because you could be disrupting a leveling group, or similar deal that the person has going on.
 You could also be pushing younger mates out of a top spot who are looking for BPs, and that is not polite.
 Especially if they don’t make many FPs and are obviously working very hard to get into place.
 We all were at that struggle once, after all… So when it comes to in-guild stuff, there are some general rules-of-thumb to follow before making a snipe:

 - Ask the person who has the GB if they’re in a leveling group if you aren’t sure.
 They’ll let you know if they are, and if so, if there are any potential spots available that you can lock.